CLB56/tips_and_tricks/general.md

 - PLUGIN surround : No issue for installation.
 No need to modify vimrc.
 But in normal mode, use cs "the former quotes" "the new quote" without semi colons. for example cs"' and not :cs"'

-- PLUGIN syntastic : I cloned the github in the start folder.
-Then sudo apt install python3-pip the i installed the spellchecker (from the openstack team) bandit pip3 install bandit. i CAN T MAKE IT WORKING!
+- PLUGIN syntastic : installed with vundle + copy the recommended text in vimrc + sudo apt install flake8 + check the vim PATH (should be the same as the bash luanching it) : :echo syntastic#util#system('echo "$PATH"')

 - Folding functions and class : it doesn't wrok well but this code in the vimrc works a bit :
    " Enable folding of Class and Methods for Python